po1sigala/live/01-Class-Content/18-PWA/01-Activities/20-Stu-PWA-refactor/README.md

   * `domMethods.js` Responsible for all functions related to manipulating the DOM.

-  * `hover.js` Responsible for the hover effect functions.

   * `rating.js` Handles the creation of the ratings form and the update method.

 * Adjust the files in the `FILES_TO_CACHE` array within `public/service-worker.js` so that the Webpack bundle is cached instead.